Shape1

 If you recognise any of these signs, it’s important to seek assessment – not as a cause for concern, but as a positive step toward understanding your reproductive health.

-Male fertility challenges can result from a range of factors, many of which can be successfully managed or treated.
+Male infertility can result from a range of medical, lifestyle, and structural factors.
+Many of these can be effectively managed or treated.

 Sperm HealthIssues such as low sperm count, poor motility, or abnormal shape.AzoospermiaThis is when no sperm is found in the semen.VaricoceleAn enlargement of veins within the scrotum.